top of page

 Upcoming Events

-All are warmly invited to attend this historically informed and beautifully expressive program.
-There is no cost for this performance, but a free-will offering will be taken up to support Saint Benedict Music Series.
+There is no cost for this performance, but a free-will offering will be taken up to support the Saint Benedict Music Series.
 We appreciate your generosity.

 image.png